cyrusbehr/YOLOv8-TensorRT-CPP/README.md

 - **Note:** Be sure to use the `--recursive` flag as this repo makes use of git submodules.

 ### Converting Model from PyTorch to ONNX
 - Navigate to the [official YoloV8 repository](https://github.com/ultralytics/ultralytics) and download your desired version of the model (ex.
-YOLOv8m).
+YOLOv8x).
   - The code also supports semantic segmentation models out of the box (ex.
-YOLOv8x-seg)
+YOLOv8x-seg) and pose estimation models (ex. yolov8x-pose.onnx).
 - `pip3 install ultralytics`
 - Navigate to the `scripts/` directory and modify this line so that it points to your downloaded model: `model = YOLO("../models/yolov8m.pt")`.
 - `python3 pytorch2onnx.py`